Insider Selling: NextEra Energy, Inc. (NYSE:NEE) CEO Sells 118,000 Shares of Stock

-NextEra Energy, Inc. (NYSE:NEE) CEO James L. Robo sold 118,000 shares of the business’s stock in a transaction dated Tuesday, May 11th.
+NextEra Energy, Inc. (NYSE:NEE) CEO James L. Robo sold 118,000 shares of the company’s stock in a transaction dated Tuesday, May 11th.
 The shares were sold at an average price of $73.55, for a total value of $8,678,900.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 James L. Robo also recently made the following trade(s):

-NEE has been the subject of a number of research analyst reports.
-Morgan Stanley boosted their price objective on NextEra Energy from $66.00 to $72.00 and gave the stock an “equal weight” rating in a report on Monday, April 26th.
-Wells Fargo & Company increased their price target on NextEra Energy from $85.00 to $100.00 and gave the stock an “overweight” rating in a report on Wednesday, January 27th.
-Barclays raised their price target on shares of NextEra Energy from $78.00 to $82.00 and gave the company an “equal weight” rating in a research report on Monday, April 19th.
-Credit Suisse Group upgraded shares of NextEra Energy from a “neutral” rating to an “outperform” rating and decreased their price target for the stock from $87.00 to $85.00 in a research note on Monday, March 15th.
-Finally, Bank of America restated a “buy” rating and set a $81.00 price target on shares of NextEra Energy in a research note on Friday, January 15th.
-Three research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-The stock presently has an average rating of “Buy” and a consensus target price of $78.83.

-A number of institutional investors and hedge funds have recently bought and sold shares of NEE.
-Arlington Partners LLC lifted its position in NextEra Energy by 97.0% during the fourth quarter.
-Arlington Partners LLC now owns 329 shares of the utilities provider’s stock valued at $25,000 after purchasing an additional 162 shares during the last quarter.
-Avion Wealth increased its stake in NextEra Energy by 300.0% in the 4th quarter.
-Avion Wealth now owns 336 shares of the utilities provider’s stock worth $26,000 after buying an additional 252 shares during the period.
-Hoover Financial Advisors Inc. purchased a new position in NextEra Energy in the 4th quarter worth about $29,000.
-Abundance Wealth Counselors purchased a new position in NextEra Energy in the 1st quarter worth about $29,000.
-Finally, Safeguard Investment Advisory Group LLC purchased a new position in NextEra Energy in the 4th quarter worth about $29,000.
+A number of institutional investors have recently added to or reduced their stakes in NEE.
+Norges Bank purchased a new position in NextEra Energy during the fourth quarter worth $2,351,012,000.
+Northern Trust Corp increased its position in NextEra Energy by 290.1% during the fourth quarter.
+Northern Trust Corp now owns 25,759,220 shares of the utilities provider’s stock worth $1,987,325,000 after buying an additional 19,155,193 shares in the last quarter.
+Bank of New York Mellon Corp increased its position in NextEra Energy by 293.5% during the fourth quarter.
+Bank of New York Mellon Corp now owns 20,373,747 shares of the utilities provider’s stock worth $1,571,834,000 after buying an additional 15,195,906 shares in the last quarter.
+Bahl & Gaynor Inc. increased its position in NextEra Energy by 637.5% during the fourth quarter.
+Bahl & Gaynor Inc. now owns 15,271,969 shares of the utilities provider’s stock worth $1,178,232,000 after buying an additional 13,201,254 shares in the last quarter.
+Finally, California Public Employees Retirement System boosted its holdings in shares of NextEra Energy by 287.6% during the fourth quarter.
+California Public Employees Retirement System now owns 15,819,335 shares of the utilities provider’s stock worth $1,220,462,000 after purchasing an additional 11,737,595 shares during the last quarter.
 19.20% of the stock is owned by institutional investors.

+NEE has been the subject of a number of recent research reports.
+Bank of America reaffirmed a “buy” rating and set a $81.00 price objective on shares of NextEra Energy in a research report on Friday, January 15th.
+Morgan Stanley increased their price objective on NextEra Energy from $66.00 to $72.00 and gave the stock an “equal weight” rating in a research report on Monday, April 26th.
+Wells Fargo & Company increased their price objective on NextEra Energy from $85.00 to $100.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 27th.
+Barclays increased their price objective on NextEra Energy from $78.00 to $82.00 and gave the stock an “equal weight” rating in a research report on Monday, April 19th.
+Finally, Credit Suisse Group raised NextEra Energy from a “neutral” rating to an “outperform” rating and decreased their price objective for the stock from $87.00 to $85.00 in a research report on Monday, March 15th.
+Three analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+The stock has a consensus rating of “Buy” and an average target price of $78.83.

 About NextEra Energy